This job is sometimes referred to by alternative titles

 Crane operators may do some or all of the following:

-- drive mobile cranes to and from worksites
+- drive mobile cranes to work sites

 Skills and knowledge

 - safety rules that govern cranes, such as regulations for road operations

 - safe working load limits for various cranes

 - how to prepare and rig (attach) loads for lifting

 - how to maintain and operate cranes, including operating computerised controls